-He has performed extensive DJ work in the UK at clubs such as Cream in Liverpool, Ministry of Sound in London, London’s Café de Paris and Elbert Wurlings in Hertford, Jelly Jazz in Plymouth, Old Skool in Sheffield, The Beetroot in Nottingham, Subtone in Cheltenham, and at London’s Jazz Café and Fresh & Funky.
+His DJ work includes: Cream in Liverpool, Ministry of Sound, London’s Café de Paris and Elbert Wurlings.
 He is also known internationally, having played at varied events for Prince, Janet Jackson, Stella McCartney, Jade Jagger, Gucci the fashion house and the Russian Embassy.
 Femi has also produced catwalk music for fashion designers Ozwald Boateng, Katherine Hamnett and Julien MacDonald.

 He has also run a number of clubs including the MOBO Award-winning Rotation on Friday nights at Subterranea in London, and he has also promoted the popular and respected Camouflage on Saturdays at The Complex, N1.
 All of his clubs have successfully attracted a multi-genre music-loving audience and his DJing talents have taken him around the world to countries as far flung as Australia, Japan, Germany, Switzerland, Hong Kong (where he supported the late, great Gil Scott Heron), Austria, France, Spain, Ibiza, Ireland, the Czech Republic, New York, and Detroit.

 Catch Femi, Sunday from 7pm till 9pm, only on Mi-Soul radio.